The Lin Hotel

 The Lin Hotel (林酒店) is a 106 m tall, 24-story five-star hotel located on Chaofu Road, Xitun District, Taichung, Taiwan.
 With a total floor area of 49,662 m2, the construction of the building began in 2010 and was completed in 2014.
 The hotel officially opened on 21 May 2015.

 Facilities

 The hotel houses a total of 309 rooms and contains facilities such as a gym, outdoor swimming pool and health spa and massage.

 Location

-The closest metro station to the hotel is Taichung City Hall metro station located on the Green line of Taichung Metro.
+The closest metro station to the hotel is Taichung City Hall metro station located on the Green line of Taichung MRT.
 The hotel is located within Taichung's CBD and hence is within walking distance of National Taichung Theater, Fulfillment Amphitheater and Chaoma Sports Center, as well as shopping malls such as Top City, Tiger City and IKEA Wenxin Store.